raphaelreiss/ADA_project/README.md

 # Abstract

 In this project, we aim to tell a comprehensive and sometimes surprisingly detailed story regarding the identity of participants in a survey on shopping habits.
-We believe that, despite their anonymity, we are able to acquaint ourselves with the individuals behind these transactions.ctions.
-We are going to analyse all the possible parameters to enable thus to get strong relevant insights into their shopping habits.
-We aim to analyse behaviour on all possible levels, from macro-trends of the whole sample all the way down to individual specific comsumption patterns.
+We believe that despite their anonymity, we are able to acquaint ourselves with the individuals behind these transactions.
+Here we illustrate our process, whereby observation of subjects’ behaviour on multiple levels and analysis of sample parameters, from macro-trends all the way down to specific individual consumption patterns, enable us to gain such insight.

 # Research questions
 ## 1. Dealing with bias
-  q1.1: "card usage" bias: We must be aware that the information comes from the subsample that uses the shopping cards.
+  1.1: "Card usage" bias: We need to be aware that the information comes from the subsample of population that uses the shopping cards.
 These users might be younger and technologically savyer than the typical buyer.
 The consumption patterns might be skewed towards this demographic.

-  q1.2: Location bias (living far from the store): Can we assume that most of the buyers live in the area of the store?
+  1.2: Location bias (living far from the store): Can we assume that most of the buyers live in the area of the store?

-  q1.3: Time bias: For how long did the study take place?
+  1.3: Time bias: For how long did the study take place?
 At what time was it done?

-  q1.4: Frequency bias: How can we balance the transaction expense with the frequency of the transactions.
+  1.4: Frequency bias: How can we balance the transaction expense with the frequency of the transactions.
 For example, someone might go very often and buy very few items, while someone might go a single time per month and buy many things.
  ## 2. Metrics
-  q2: Since we want to look at the correlation of different parameters related to shopping habbits, we must research/use/develop adapted metrics in order to assess these datas.
+  2.1: Since we want to look at the correlation of different parameters related to shopping habbits, we must research/use/develop adapted metrics in order to assess these datas.

     First ideas: